Allan Mørkøre

-Allan Mørkøre (born 22 November 1971) is a former Faroese professional football midfielder.
+Allan Mørkøre (born 22 November 1971) is a Faroese former professional football midfielder.
 Now he is a manager for B71 Sandoy, which plays in the men's second best division.
 He was manager for AB from 2008 to 2010, he replaced Sigfríður Clementsen, who is currently the manager for HB.
 In 2010, he became manager of B36 Tórshavn.
 Mørkøre is now assisting coach for FC Hoyvík, which plays in the second best Faroese football division 1. deild.
 Allan Mørkøre is the younger brother of fellow Faroese international Kurt Mørkøre.

 Club career

 A strong midfielder and good header of the ball, he started his career at Faroese club KÍ Klaksvík and also played for Tórshavn sides HB and B36 as well in the Icelandic League with ÍBV, later he was playing for AB Argir at the same time as he was manager for the team.
 Today he plays in FC Hoyvík in 1. deild, he is also the assisting manager of the team and he is also a player of the team.